 - 1 cup coconut milk (not lite, or substitute carnation evaporated milk)

-- Heat up your grill/BBQ, brushing grill surface with a little vegetable oil to keep chicken from sticking.
-Place marinated chicken pieces over the hot grill, brushing with leftover marinade the first few times you turn them.
+Heat up your grill/BBQ, brushing grill surface with a little vegetable oil to keep the chicken from sticking.
+Place marinated chicken pieces over the hot grill, brushing with the remaining marinade the first few times you turn them.

-- Preheat oven to 350 F. Turn pieces right-side up, and season each piece with a little salt.
+Preheat oven to 350 F. Turn the pieces right-side-up and season each piece with a little salt.

-- Cover baking pan with foil, 'tenting' it over the chicken to avoid touching the skin.
-Bake 30-40 minutes, then remove from oven and add a little water in and around the pieces if pan is drying out.
+Cover baking pan with foil, 'tenting' it over the chicken to avoid touching the skin.
+Bake 30 to 40 minutes, then remove from oven and add a little water in and around the pieces if the pan is drying out.
 Return to oven for a total of 1 hour.
 Remove foil and return to oven 10 minutes, or long enough to turn skin golden.
-Serve with Thai jasmine rice or potatoes on the side.
-(Tip: my husband and I like to spoon some of the sauce from the pan over our rice as we eat, it's so good.)